davidzilkey/LDP_P-R_project/05_preregistration/README.md

 #README
-This is a readme file for the pregregistration folder.
+This folder contains the R markdown file used to generate the preregistration, and the knit pdf version of this document.